conjurer-rich/user-needs-mapping/_pages/home.md

       **Passenger Case Study:** Discover how a mobile ticketing company used User Needs Mapping to disccover value streams and align their teams for optimal delivery.
 [Read the story.](/docs/case-studies/passenger)

       > 'User Needs Mapping has helped us to identify previously unseen ways of organizing our teams and was a valuable part of applying Team Topologies at Passenger' Tom Quay, CEO, Passenger"
+influencer-quote-list:
+    - excerpt: "This is really positive.
+I know it's not the full map but even thinking about the users, their needs and chain of components is a transformational change for many."
+      image_path: "/assets/images/profiles/simon-wardley.jpeg"
+      image_caption: "Simon Wardley,
+      Mapper,
+      Mostly good"
 quote-list:
     - excerpt: "It’s much easier to communicate where and how AI is influencing a user or customer need with UNM than customer journey maps or service blueprints."
       image_path: "/assets/images/profiles/ross_langley.jpg"